 Louisville, Kentucky

-Located in Louisville, Kentucky, Valhalla‘s 18th hole is a beautiful par-5.
-It measures 542 yards from the championship tees and is a visually striking finishing hole.
-There’s a large fairway bunker on the left side of the fairway and a stunning water feature on the right.
-The green is guarded by bunkers and offers three distinct putting areas to form a horseshoe as a tribute to the state’s equine heritage.
+Located in Louisville, Kentucky, Valhalla‘s 18th hole is a stunning par-5.
+Stretching 542 yards from the championship tees, it challenges players with a large fairway bunker on the left and a beautiful water feature on the right.
+The green, protected by surrounding bunkers, features three distinct putting sections arranged in a horseshoe, a nod to the state’s rich equine heritage.

 11. Straits Course at Whistling Straits